ZaymonFC/pushstart.clj/README.md

 ## Utilities

-`pushstart.clj` comes with most of the utilities you'll need for small tasks.
+`pushstart.clj` creates a project with most of the utilities you'll need for small tasks.
+All of the following utilities are already imported and aliased.

 - `clojure.set`
 - `clojure.string`